hriggs/dwa-project2/README.md

 page is loaded in order to speed up loading time).
 I also did some form error checking: if the user puts in a character that is not a digit, then a message saying a password cannot be created (and why) is displayed.
 The site is also responsive via Boostrap and media queries.
+I also want to apologize about the white noise in the background of my demo video!
+I tried to record the video in different ways, but nothing seemed to fix the issue.

 ## Outside code
 * Bootstrap: <http://getbootstrap.com/>